violethaze74/eclipse/README.md

   7. Click `Finish` to complete the new target platform definition.

-  8. Your new target platform should be selected in the `Target Platform` preferences.
+  8. Select your new target platform (instead of Running Platform) in the `Target Platform` preferences.

-     Click `OK` to load this new target platform.
+  9. Click `OK` to load this new target platform.

-  7. Eclipse will load the target.
+  10. Eclipse will load the target.

 3. Import the projects